Integra Type S- The Stormtrooper

 Exterior and Looks:

 -This car is absolutely gorgeous.
 In todays age where cars are looking uglier, blockier, and less elegant the Type S breaks the mold.
 The curb appeal is amazing, the stance of the car with the widebody from the factory is second to none.
 There are front brake ducts hidden in the front bumper.
-There is canards hidden in the front side bumper panels for added stability when taking corners at speed.
-The hood vent actually lets heat out and is placed right near the turbo.
+There are canards hidden in the front side bumper panels for added stability when taking corners at speed.
+The hood vent actually lets heat out and is placed right above the turbo.
 Brembo brakes with "Acura" written on them in red matches the interior perfectly and adds to the racecar look without being childish.
-The front and rear have LED lights with the front being Jewl LEDs (idk what that really means but damn they are nice).
-The driving lights add to the mean front end and the black and white contrast seen from the front bumper to the back diffuser is properly thought out.
-Speaking of which, the back diffuser has massive fins and the cutout for the sizable triple outlet exhaust with exhaust valves.
+The front and rear have LED lights with the front being Jewl LEDs (idk what that really means but damn they are nice and very bright).
+The driving lights add to the mean front end and the black and white contrast seen from the front bumper to the back diffuser is proper throughout.
+Speaking of which, the back diffuser has massive fins and a cutout for the sizable triple outlet exhaust with exhaust valves.
 There is also a spoiler in black on the rear decklid and shark-fin antenna on the rear middle of the roof.
-My car has the dealer installed mudguards in black, which I think amplifies the stance and limits rock chips in addition to tinted windows, which only supports the black and white contrast.
-The rocker panels are also specific to the Type S as they have more curves than the base Integra.
-Also notable is how many places the Type S is written over the car.
+My car has the dealer installed mudguards in black, which I think amplifies the stance and limits rock chips.
+I also have dealer tinted windows, which only supports the black and white contrast.
+The rocker panels/ side skirts are also specific to the Type S as they have more curves than the base Integra.
+Also notable is how many places "Type S" is written over the car.
 There is a badge in the front grill, on the rear bumper, on the front quarter panels, inside the car on the steering wheel, shifter plate trim, seat headrests, and front door sills.
 The wheels are lightweight and 265/30ZR19 fitted with Michelin Pilot Sport 4S summer sticky tires.
 This combo just adds to the "racecar" look and stance and almost gives the appearance that its lowered without actually being lowered.
+On that note, the car is low to the ground and I tend to take bumps and garage entrances at an angle to prevent scraping, just something to keep in mind if you are new to sport cars.

 The Drive:

 I want to emphasize how amazing the handling is on this car.
 The brakes bring you to a standstill extremely fast.
 The steering responsiveness is spectacular.
-The suspension in any mode provides amazing feedback and really connects you to the road and drive.
-If you just drove the car on any road and and closed your eyes you would be able to imagine the surface with impressive accuracy just based on the feel you get from driving this car.
+The suspension in any mode provides amazing feedback and really connects you to the road and drive experience.
+If you just drove the car on any road and closed your eyes you would be able to imagine the surface with impressive accuracy just based on the feel you get from driving this car.
 It is truly impressive.

 Around the street I tend to get around 20-25 mpg depending on how hard I am on the car.
-At highway speeds the Type S is exactly at 3000 rpm @80 mph.
+At highway speeds the Type S runs exactly at 3000 rpm @80 mph.
 On my road trips in 6th gear I consistently average around 28-30 mpg highway.
 The car takes 93 octane fuel and i've never run anything less.

 Summary: